 This competition is open to everyone, but entrants are divided into newcomer and professional categories and will be judged on their own merits and level of experience.
 The finished makeups will be paraded on the Main Stage at 4.30pm, when the prize for the Best Overall Makeup and potentially Best Newcomer will be awarded.
 The prizes are fantastic bundles of makeup kit products from our generous Exhibitors.

 Good luck all!

-To Apply, please read the rules very carefully here.
+There is a £20 entry fee for the Application Station competition.
+To apply, please read the rules very carefully here.
 Once you have fully read the rules, please complete the form below, upload images for marketing and then pay your nonrefundable entry fee to the competition.
 Once we have successfully received all of the information required, your entry to the competition will be confirmed.